-rehabilitate

-themselves.

-themselves.

-I confess that I do

-not see it as a

-mission.
-It is very

-individualised.
-It

-Table 1 is a career.
-But

-there is no

-prospect of it.

-There was a

-contest 15 years

-ago, never again.

-Even though the

-legislation points

-to a correctional

-service, the

-Portuguese

-context is still

-very penitentiary.

-Perhaps the

-mission would be

-achieved if there

-were the

-resources (of social, human,

-and economic

-structure).

-I think that my There is no training.
-For this reason, there We are not given

-• Was it important to is a need to create a the tools, and the

-organisation know how many body of employees demands are

-provides me with a Training they had who master the made without the

-good education and during their career time technical knowledge, resources to do

-and on what topics? experience, and so.

-professional Often Tueinia - ia · Thous is us -

-competences to Often Training is carried out without any training necessary to pursue the ends There is no training.
-Or

-perform my job? meaning that is not • access to

-periorini iliy job: reflected in the assigned functionally Training.

-trainees' functions and in the framework of

-the staff performing
+rehabilitate themselves.
+I confess that I do not see it as a mission.
+It is very individualised.
+It is a career.
+But there is no prospect of it.
+There was a contest 15 years ago, never again.
+Even though the legislation points to a correctional service, the Portuguese context is still very penitentiary.
+Perhaps the mission would be achieved if there were the resources (of social, human, and economic I think that my organisation There is no training.
+Was it important to know how many For this reason, there is a need to create a body of employees structure).
+We are not given the tools, and the demands are provides me with a good education and Training they had during their career time and on what topics? who master the technical knowledge, made without the resources to do so. professional competences to perform my job?
+Often Training is carried out without any meaning that is not experience, and training necessary to pursue the ends assigned functionally There is no training.
+Or access to reflected in the trainees' functions and in the framework of the staff performing Training.